Fire in the Sky

 The wind-up animation for this looks very similar to a “Frostbolt,” except the edifices will spin for a much longer duration and will keep spinning.
 Necrophobe will slowly fly to the left or right, launching three slower-moving orbs of energy towards Clive.
 This attack is more difficult to dodge and counter because of the rotation and the likelihood of getting hit with the second or third magic orb.
 It’s usually easier to get distance between yourself and the Necrophobe for this attack.

-Once it reaches approximately 60% of its health, it will begin using a more complex set of attacks.
-These new attacks will be added to the mix:
+Once it reaches approximately 60% of its health, it will use a move called “Elemental Dissonance,” which will charge up the attacks it was using.
+At this point, it will begin using a more complex set of attacks.
+Here are the ones that will be added to the mix:

 Firaga (Multiple):